-In High Harrogate, at the end of Grove Park Avenue, you'll find a footbridge over the railway.
-Go over the footbridge, and turn right at the far end.
-(If you're starting from somewhere else in Harrogate, or from the Ripley end of the Nidderdale Greenway, see Getting to the Nidderdale Greenway.
+I describe the route starting from the Dragon Junction in Harrogate.
+If you're starting from somewhere else in Harrogate, or from the Ripley end of the Nidderdale Greenway, see Getting to the Nidderdale Greenway.

 After a short distance, there's a fork in the path (now signposted).
 The left fork goes into Bilton, and is signposted 'Knox Mill Lane'.
 Take the right fork for the Nidderdale Greenway.